AY2324S2-CS2103T-W10-3/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
+# Pedagogue Pages User Guide
----

 Pedagogue Pages is a desktop app for **teachers of young children** to **manage class rosters and keep track of their students' contact details**.
 It is a **Command Line Interface (CLI)** based application, whereby you can type in various commands into an input box to perform certain actions.
 It also comes with a **Graphical User Interface (GUI)** to display information to you.

 We believe that Pedagogue Pages will represent a huge upgrade for you when managing your students' contacts.
 Want to experience just how big of a difference it can make?
 Follow the steps **within this user guide** and find out!

-<div style="page-break-after: always;"></div>
+# Table of Contents

 * Table of Contents
 {:toc}
 <div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------
 # Introduction to Pedagogue Pages
 ![Pedagogue Pages Logo](./images/Pedagogue%20Pages%20Logo.png)

-Pedagogue Pages is an address book application for class rostering and student contact management that hold many advantages over traditional rostering methods such as Excel and physical methods.
+Pedagogue Pages is an address book application for class rostering and student contact management that holds many advantages over traditional rostering methods such as Excel and physical methods.
 In terms of its basic functionalities as an address book, it performs just like any other similar application, allowing for the creation, updating, reading and deletion (CRUD) of contacts.

 However, we consider Pedagogue Pages to be **safer and more convenient than Excel** when it comes to these functions, since it checks for empty fields when creating and updating new contacts, has no ambiguity within the commands given (One command, one action) and allows for the adding and updating of multiple fields of a single contact at once.

-Furthermore, Pedagogue Pages is **highly specialised** for the target audience, customized from the get-go for **you** with the addition of fields such as `student ID` and `form class` for each contact.
+Furthermore, Pedagogue Pages is **highly specialised** for the target audience, customized from the get-go for **you** with `the` addition of fields such as `student ID` and `form class` for each contact.
 The implementation of tagging and tag-related features such as **finding by tag** also allows for **unparalleled flexibility** for student contact management not provided by Excel.
 Finally, even though we emphasise the benefits of using Pedagogue Pages over Excel, we provide full backwards compatibility with Excel with our import, export and migrate features, which will allow you to seamlessly transition lists between Excel and Pedagogue Pages.

 <div style="page-break-after: always;"></div>

 # Navigating this user guide
 This user guide is friendly for everyone, be it individuals that are used to Pedagogue Pages or applications, or individuals completely new to them.
 Don't worry, this user guide familiarises you with the application step by step and provides detailed examples on how you can use it.

 To get started, refer to the [Quick start](#quick-start) section for a quick and easy guide on setting up Pedagogue Pages on your computer.